turingschool-examples/frontend-mod-1-prework/day_5/questions.md

     ```

     In this case, an object is better than an array because the order of my properties is irrelevant, and the information stored to the variable is in the form of key-value pairing.
 Also, when different data types are included as properties, it makes more sense to use an object; whereas, best practice for array items would be to keep them consistent in data type.
 An object allows me to access the value associated with various keys, leading to a clear understanding of the details someone would need to know about Harper if they were to dog-sit.

+    Also, an object may be better than an array when you want to include a method(behavior).

 1. What questions do you still have about objects?